|

 Queen Victoria’s Bedroom

-As you tour the castle rooms, you will realize Arundel is not just a stately home and a magnificent castle.
+Touring the castle rooms, we realized Arundel is not just a stately home and a magnificent castle.
 It’s also a museum of incredible tapestries, oil paintings, and intricate antiques.

 Victoria’s bedroom, for instance, is the epitome of royalty with its gold accents and luxurious fabric choices.
 While the Queen stayed at Arundel a mere three days in 1846, her bedroom and certain castle rooms were extensively refurbished so they weren’t drafty or unappealing.